Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 The Qur’an Does Not Contradict Itself

-Offensives Are the Acts of Excessiveness in Religion (ghulu) and the Twisting of the Words of the Qur’an
+Offensives are the Acts of Excessiveness in Religion (ghulu)

 Is Wearing a Head Cover and Robes for Men (Thawb) Sunnah (Prophetic Tradition)